mj-km/makinteractlab.github.io/_projects/PseudoHandEye_2021.md

 ### References

 Myung Jin Kim and Andrea Bianchi.
 2021. **Exploring Pseudo Hand-Eye Interaction on the Head-Mounted Display**.
-In Proceedings of _Augmented Humans 2021_.
+In <i>Augmented Humans Conference 2021</i> (<i>AHs'21</i>).
+Association for Computing Machinery, New York, NY, USA, 251–258.
+DOI: https://doi.org/10.1145/3458709.3458960.

 <!-- DO NOT CHANGE MANUALLY -->